- race (n.1)

-- "people of common descent," a word from the 16th century, from Middle French race, earlier razza "race, breed, lineage, family" (16c.), possibly from Italian razza, of unknown origin (cf. Spanish and Portuguese raza).
+- "people of common descent," a word from the 16th century, from Middle French race, earlier razza "race, breed, lineage, family" (16c.), possibly from Italian razza, of unknown origin (cognate with Spanish and Portuguese raza).
 Etymologists say no connection with Latin radix "root," though they admit this might have influenced the "tribe, nation" sense.

 Just being a Negro doesn't qualify you to understand the race situation any more than being sick makes you an expert on medicine.
 [Dick Gregory, 1964]

 In mid-20c.
 U.S. music catalogues, "Negro."
-Klein suggests these derive from Arabic ra's "head, beginning, origin" (cf. Hebrew rosh).
+Klein suggests these derive from Arabic ra's "head, beginning, origin" (compare Hebrew rosh).
 Old English þeode meant both "race, folk, nation" and "language;" as a verb, geþeodan, it meant "to unite, to join."

 - race (v.)

 - c.1200, rasen "to rush," from a Scandinavian source akin to the source of race (n.1), reinforced by the noun in English and by Old English cognate ræsan "to rush headlong, hasten, enter rashly."
 Meaning "run swiftly" is from 1757.
 Meaning "run in competition against" is from 1809.
 Transitive sense of "cause to run" is from 1860.
 In reference to an engine, etc., "run with uncontrolled speed," from 1862.
 Related: Raced; racing.